What it’s like to live in the provinces capital city Edmonton Alberta

-There are a total of 375 neighborhoods in Edmonton spread throughout 7 geographical sectors.
+There are a total of 375 neighbourhoods in Edmonton spread throughout 7 geographical sectors.
 At the center of it all is Downtown, known as the mature area sector.
 Here you’ll find some of the oldest homes in Edmonton.
 There are 6 suburbs surrounding the downtown core.

-Surrounding Suburbs: There are six distinct suburbs surrounding downtown, and each is home to a multitude of neighborhoods.
+Surrounding Suburbs: There are six distinct suburbs surrounding downtown, and each is home to a multitude of neighbourhoods.
 The southwest district is home to some of the priciest real estate, such as Westbrook Estates.
 While communities located to the north of downtown, such as Parkdale, offer much more affordable housing options.

 There are a few transit-oriented developments in the works along the LRT line at Clareview.
 Future development sites include Belvedere and Century Park, where there will soon be new homes for 5,000 residents.

-The Edmonton City Centre Airport is also undergoing renovations as it’s transformed into a mix of townhouses, apartments, neighborhood retail and a large park.
+The Edmonton City Centre Airport is also undergoing renovations as it’s transformed into a mix of townhouses, apartments, neighbourhood retail and a large park.
 This community will open up housing to around 30,000 people.

 Edmonton is the economic hub for northern and central Alberta.
-Alberta has experienced a lot of its growth related to large-scale oil sands projects as well as large diamond mining operations.
+Alberta has experienced a lot of its growth-related to large-scale oil sands projects as well as large diamond mining operations.
 In the 1940’s, Edmonton was known as the “Oil Capital of Canada.”

 Due to the recent tanking price of oil, Alberta has experienced a large increase in unemployment rates.
-Edmonton has a more diverse economy so it has not experienced as much unemployment and economic downturn as other parts of Alberta.
+Edmonton has a more diverse economy so it has not experienced as much unemployment and the economic downturn as other parts of Alberta.
 Plus, there are many ongoing construction projects helping to keep the overall picture brighter.

-Alberta’s unemployment rates are fairly high, but in Edmonton things are looking better with unemployment rates at 6.8%.
+Alberta’s unemployment rates are fairly high, but in Edmonton, things are looking better with unemployment rates at 6.8%.
 According to Edmonton’s chief economist, John Rose, this percentage is largely related to a high number of new people moving to the city and a larger contributing workforce.

 Rose said, “If there’s any good reason for unemployment to be up it’s because you’re labour force is expanding and more people are participating in the labour force.”

 Edmonton is home to a large technology sector and is also known for its research and education.
-After all, you’ll find the University of Alberta here, as well as Alberta Research Council and Edmonton Research Park.
+After all, you’ll find the University of Alberta here, as well as the Alberta Research Council and Edmonton Research Park.
 Plus, thanks to its ideal location, Edmonton remains a central spot for distribution and logistics.